 We love our trees, but we don’t love when damage or disease kills the tree and forces you to cut them down.
 When this happens, you typically have a stump left over, and this can be an unsightly problem.
 Additionally, it can cause a host of problems down the road by inviting pests into your yard.
-This is where a good stump killer comes in.
+This is where the best stump killer comes in.

 Comparing various stump killers can be a time-consuming process, and it can be very confusing if you don’t know what criteria to keep in mind.
 You most likely don’t have the time to sift through the dozens of options available on the current market, and this is where this stump killer review roundup comes in.
 Not only will we list several high-quality stump killers, but we’ll give you a few DIY options and list what you want to keep in mind for buying criteria when you shop.

-The more broken down your stump is, the more effective the stump killer will be when you apply it because it’ll be able to get to the interior layers quicker.
+The more broken down your stump is, the more effective the stump remover will be when you apply it because it’ll be able to get to the interior layers quicker.

 1. Earthworks Health LLC Copper Sulfate Pentahydrate Crystals

-You get small crystals that are easy to apply, and the larger size makes them a breeze to measure out before you apply it.
+You get small crystals that are easy to apply, and the larger size makes them a breeze to measure out before you apply the tree killer.
 It makes distribution easier too, and you won’t have to wonder if you got too much in one spot and not enough in another.

 - Easy to apply and distribute